Victor239/android-media-merger/README.md

 # Media Merger

 Android OS does not allow you to create symbolic links on /sdcard.
-It does not allow you to change Camera or Screenshots folder.
-The only way to put all content created by phone into one place, is to manually move those files into one folder.
+It does not allow you to change Camera and Screenshots folders location.
+The only way to put all content created by phone into one place, is to manually move those files into one folder manually.
 Or create an app which will automate the process.

 If you want also store SMS as text files (or reply to SMS using text files) into same folder please check [SMS Gate](https://gitlab.com/axet/android-sms-gate)